SkyCiv Documentation

 An important note about Generated Wind Loads:

-SkyCiv highly recommends checking out the “Example: Column Wind Loads” section of the Area and Wind Loads Software Documentation article for more in-depth information about this.
+SkyCiv highly recommends checking out the Area and Wind Loads Software Documentation article for more in-depth information about the created area loads from the Load Generator.

 Modifying or Resetting Loads

-• To start over, hit the Reset button.
+• To start over, hit the New Session button.

-• To adjust the values for previously calculate loads, hit the Use Previous Data button.
+• To adjust the values for previously calculate loads, hit the Use Existing Session button.

 Was this article helpful to you?